krayon/unixporn-web/README.md

 - I have cleaned up the code as much as i could at the moment, i've also moved away from MySQLi and now use PDO instead.

-- Moved from the domain unixporn.org to nixplorer.org instead since the word "porn" blocked access via some company firewalls and public network filters.. as an example of reasons..
+- Added domain alias; nixplorer.org since the word "porn" blocked access via some company firewalls and public network filters.. as an example of reasons..

 - Upgraded the VPS and enabled SSL.